← Back to blog

 What the data tells us

-Anthropic is getting better.
-Their newer skills (skill-creator at 86, xlsx at 86) compete with our catalog.
-The gap narrowed from 31 points to 20.7 points.
-We take that seriously.
+Anthropic is getting better, fast.
+Their newer skills (skill-creator at 86, xlsx at 86) meet our Platinum tier.
+The gap narrowed from 31 points to 20.7 points since February.
+Their team is clearly investing in skill quality.

 Summary